 - What degree do you need to be a speech pathologist?

-How to Become a Speech-Language Pathologist
+How To Become a Speech-Language Pathologist

 Communication and swallowing disorders are associated with medical conditions such as developmental issues, cleft palate, autism, stroke, brain injury, hearing loss, Parkinson’s disease and more.
-These disorders manifest as language delays, voice issues, articulation disorders, fluency challenges, social communication difficulties, and reading and writing challenges.10
+These disorders manifest as language delays, voice issues, articulation disorders, fluency challenges, social communication difficulties, and reading and writing challenges.2

 This can be rewarding work.
-Reflecting on experiences with stroke survivors, Meghan Savage, CCC-SLP, PhD, noted, “This population is so motivated, and I’m drawn to that.
+Reflecting on experiences with stroke survivors, Meghan Savage, PhD, CCC-SLP, noted, “This population is so motivated, and I’m drawn to that.
 They look at you like you’re the only person who’s really trying to communicate with them.”

 Step 1: Undergraduate Degree